-These Standards were mandatorily applicable for annual reporting periods commencing on or after 1 January 2013.
-However, AASB 2012-6: Amendments to Australian Accounting Standards - Mandatory Effective Date of AASB 9 and Transition Disclosures (issued September 2012) defers the mandatory application date of AASB 9 from 1 January 2013 to 1 January 2015.
-In light of this change to the mandatory effective date, the Company is expected to adopt AASB 9 and AASB 2010-7 for the annual reporting period ending 31 December 2015.
-Although the directors anticipate that the adoption of AASB 9 and AASB 2010-7 may have an impact on the Company's financial instruments, it is impracticable at this stage to provide a reasonable estimate of such impact.
+These Standards are mandatorily applicable for annual reporting periods commencing on or after 1 January 2015.
+Although the directors anticipate that the adoption of AASB 9 and AASB 2010-7 may have a significant impact on the Company's financial instruments, it is impracticable at this stage to provide a reasonable estimate of such impact.